SynapseProject/synapse.docs/docs/run/setup/authorization.md

 |Users|string lists|No|Two lists, `Allowed` and `Denied` of user principals, in the form of `domain\username`
 |Groups|string lists|No|Two lists, `Allowed` and `Denied` of group principals, in the form of `groupname`

 **Note**: Both Users and Groups are marked as not required.
 Omitting `Allowed` translates to "everyone is allowed," and omitting `Denied` translates to "no one is denied."
-Providing an `Allowed` list translates to "only these principals are allowed, others are implcitly denied."
+Providing an `Allowed` list translates to "only these principals are allowed, others are implicitly denied."
 Providing a `Denied` list *explicitly* denies named principals and overrides any explicit allows.

 ||Provided|Omitted
 |-|-|-